ubco-W2022T2-data301/project-group-group38/Dataset Description.md

 **Person 3: Drake Snitynsky**

-My research will assess if when traveling to Hawaii is it better value to stay at a hotel or book a private Airbnb?
-When my family goes for a vacation we have always stayed at a hotel resort.
+My research will assess when is the optimal time to travel to Hawaii and should you stay at an Airbnb or Hotel.
+When my family goes for a vacation we have always stayed at a hotel resort usually during March spring break.
 When we decide to go on our next holiday I am curious to try the Airbnb experience.
 I've noticed the uphill trend in booking a private vacation getaway rather than the typical hotel.
-I am going to compare costs per night to see which is better value.
+I am going to conduct reseach to determine the optimal time to travel and compare costs per night at a hotel and Airbnb to see which is better value.